alphauslabs/tmpdocs/docs/guides/aws-query-costs.md

-# Querying costs using bluectl
+# Querying AWS costs using bluectl

 Here are some examples on how to query your cost details using the [`bluectl`](https://alphauslabs.github.io/docs/blueapi/bluectl/) tool.